A man struggling to leave the battlefield behind, a woman powerful enough to help him all the way home.

-Her SEALed Fate is book seven in the Sutton Capital Series, but it can be read as a stand alone novel.
+Heartwarming romance meets heart-stopping suspense in the Sutton Capital Series.
+Her SEALed Fate is the seventh book in Lori Ryan's wildly popular Sutton Capital Series, but it can be read as a stand-alone book.

 Logan Stone looked up when his boss, as of three hours ago, approached his office.
 He’d been in the office since five that morning but the time had gone by quickly with no distractions around to interrupt him.